imversed/imversed/docs/src/fordevelopers/guides.md

 This is a stage where proposals may begin to get broader attention.
 Most popular explorers currently display proposals that are in the deposit period, but due to proposal spamming, this may change.

 A large cross-section of the blockchain/cryptocurrency community exists on Twitter.
-Having your proposal in the deposit period is a good time to engage the Evmos community to prepare validators to vote and Imversed-holders that are staking.
+Having your proposal in the deposit period is a good time to engage the Imversed community to prepare validators to vote and Imversed-holders that are staking.

 ### The Voting Period